AmishaKunj/apnacollege_demo/README.md

 # apnacollege_demo
-This is the first git
+This is the first git repositry
+Author- Amisha